Cry-Tokyo/Cloudflare-DYNDNS/README.md

 ```
 zone_id="" # Copy and Paste it here
 ```
 You should create an **API token** for the sole purpose of changing the Domain Record.
-This can be found in your Cloudflare dashboard, go to **My Profile > API Tokens**
+This can be found in your Cloudflare dashboard, go to **My Profile > API Tokens > Create Tokens**

 https://developers.cloudflare.com/fundamentals/api/get-started/create-token/
 ```